Puglia Cycling Holiday

 37 miles/ 60 kms

 Today’s route leads you south along a network of quiet country lanes to the town of Manduria.
-You will be riding through a landscape of red earth, olive groves and dry stone walls that typifies Puglia’s charm and appeal.
+You will be riding through a landscape of red earth and dry stone walls that typifies Puglia’s charm and appeal.
 Take a lunch break in the charming old town of Oria clustered around the imposing castle before continuing south to Manduria the capital of the Puglia’s Primitivo grape region.

 Day 4 : Manduria - Gallipoli